-You may be required by state law to disclose that pets have lived in your home, but you don't need to advertise that pets live at your house.
+You may be required by state law to disclose that pets have lived in your home, but you're not obliged to advertise that fact.
 Removing signs that you have a pet is simply smart practice.
 Why turn off a buyer at the get-go?
-It's those first impressions that are so all-fired important.
+The first impressions are the most important.

 - Put away food and water bowls when not in use

 - Pick up pet toys and put them away